← All diseases

 Symptoms

-Starts like a cold (runny nose, mild cough, low fever) and progresses to severe coughing fits with a characteristic "whoop" sound when inhaling.
-Infants may not whoop but can have apnea (pauses in breathing).
-Cough can last months.
+Begins like a cold (runny nose, mild cough, low fever).
+After 1–2 weeks, progresses to severe coughing fits ending with a high-pitched "whooping" sound when inhaling, often followed by vomiting.
+Infants may not whoop but may have apnea (pauses in breathing) or turn blue.
+Cough can last months — pertussis is called the "100-day cough."

 Who is at risk?

-Infants under 12 months are at highest risk for severe disease and death.
-Older children, teens, and adults can get pertussis but typically have milder illness and spread it unknowingly.
+Infants under 12 months are at highest risk for severe disease and death, especially those too young to be fully vaccinated.
+Older children, teens, and adults typically have milder illness but spread it unknowingly.
+Vaccine immunity wanes over time.

 What you can do

-💉Adults who have never received Tdap should get it, especially if around infants
+💉Adults who have never had Tdap should get one dose, especially before being around infants

 Vaccine information